Lagrangian filtering for wave-mean flow decomposition: Numerical model

 where $\bm{k} = (k,l)$ is the wavenumber.
 The height perturbation $\eta$ of the waves scales as $A Ro$, where $A$ is the maximum amplitude of the vorticity of the initialised wave.
 We take $A = 0.5$, so that $A Ro = 0.2$, and the waves are also sufficiently linear to not be obviously affected by the MSW term \eqref{MSWF}, aside from their lack of nonlinear steepening as intended.
 The mode-1 ($|\mathbf{k}| = 1$) wave has frequency $\omega = 4.17$.

 Starting from this initial condition, we evolve the MSW equations alongside the Lagrangian mean equations using a pseudo-spectral solver as in KV23, with a fourth order Runge Kutta scheme for the advective terms \citep{bakerSWGLMsoftware24}.
 We use a non-dimensional domain size of $2\pi \times 2\pi$, with 256 gridpoints in the $x$ and $y$ directions.
 A hyperviscous (Laplacian to the power four) term is added to the momentum equation \eqref{SWmom} to remove energy at small scales.
 A hyperviscous term can also be added to the Lagrangian mean equations, which is found to be necessary for numerical stability when integrating strategy 1 over long time intervals.
-However, this is not necessary and is found to introduce error in the resulting Lagrangian mean for strategy 3, so the strategy 3 Lagrangian mean equations are run without any viscous terms.
+However, this is not necessary and is found to introduce error in the resulting Lagrangian mean for strategies 2 and 3, where the forcing terms on the $RHS$ of the scalar equations \eqref{partial_f_evol2} and \eqref{partial_f_evol3} seem to stabilise the simulations, so the Lagrangian mean equations of strategies 2 and 3 are run without any viscous terms.

-Unless otherwise stated, the equations are run for an averaging period of $2T = 40$, over which time the mean and wave components of the flow both evolve.
+We implement each of strategies 1, 2, and 3, but show results from only strategies 1 and 3, since the results of strategies 2 and 3 are visually identical (although their difference is quantified in \S \ref{sec:meanresults}), but strategy 3 is faster (see Appendix \ref{app:expense}).
+Unless otherwise stated, the equations are run using strategy 3 for an averaging period of $2T = 40$, over which time the mean and wave components of the flow both evolve.
 The weight function $G$ is truncated to this finite interval, and renormalised to ensure that \eqref{normalisation} holds exactly over the interval.
 In the case of a low-pass with weight function given by \eqref{lowpass},

 so when $\omega_cT$ is sufficiently large, the normalisation requirement still approximately holds.
 Unless otherwise stated, we use a low-pass cut-off frequency of $\omega_c = 2$, so that $\omega_c T = 40$, and $\int_{t^*-T}^{t^* + T}G_{\mathrm{LP}}(t^*-s)\,\d s = 1.01$.
 Appendix \ref{app:intervaltimes} shows the impact of changing $T$.